What are air conditioners?

 Chemicals in your air conditioner quickly transform from gas to liquid and back again.
 These chemicals move heat from your home’s interior to the outside air.

-What are the three critical elements in an AC?
+What are the three critical elements of an AC?

 What is the role of the cooling fluid?